pritom0057/Ecommerce/README.md

 # Ecommerce
 An Ecommerce backend using Java spring boot and Postgres as database.
 The development was done using TDD approach.
-Added some random data for testing convenience using liquibase
+Added some random data for testing convenience using liquibase.
+A Postman collection is also added.

 ### API that was exposed
 - Create an API to return the wish list of a customer.